pkaul/serverchallenge/README.md

 Anyway, not all requirements couldn't be been solved using out-of-the-box code, such as the directory listing functionality.
 Therefore a few custom implementations needed to be created and incorporated into this application.

-This is how single requirements are solved
+This is how individual requirements are solved

 * _Multi-threaded http server with thread pooling_: Apache Tomcat is an enterprise-ready servlet engine that comes with out-of-the-box multi threading and thread pooling.
 * _Executable JAR file_: Spring Boot supports generating a single executable JAR file including all necessary dependencies.
 See below for how to build and run the JAR exactly.